-In some cases, wisdom teeth are impacted and need to be removed.
-When wisdom teeth are impacted, they are stuck below the surface of the gums and cannot erupt properly.
-Impacted wisdom teeth can cause pain, infection, and swelling.
+In some cases, you will need to remove impacted wisdom teeth.
+Impacted wisdom teeth are below the surface of the gums and cannot erupt properly.
+They can cause pain, infection, and swelling.
 If you need a wisdom tooth extraction, Dr. Agrawal will discuss how many wisdom teeth she will remove and will give you post-op care instructions.
 Patients who undergo wisdom teeth extraction require someone to drive them to and from their appointment.

 Restoring Missing Teeth

-If we extract infected or damaged teeth that need to be replaced, we offer dental implants and implant-secured dental restorations.
-Once the tooth socket is fully healed and healthy, we can begin implant treatment.
+If we extract infected or damaged teeth that are in the smile zone, we may offer dental implants and implant-secured dental restorations.
+Once the tooth socket fully heals and is healthy, we can begin implant treatment.
 We always ensure that patients have gums and teeth free from infection before dental restorations.
 This ensures that the implants do not fail.

 Single dental implants help support the jaw structure and prevent teeth from shifting to accommodate for the tooth gap.
-Dental bridges or dentures may be supported by dental implants to replace multiple missing teeth.
+Dental implants can support dental bridges or dentures to replace multiple missing teeth.
 These implant restorations help maintain a healthy face shape and make it easier to bite and chew.